Lexirieru/Nusapay-Core/README.md

 # Hyperlane

 **Hyperlane** serves as our core cross-chain interoperability protocol, providing a crucial layer of connectivity for NusaPay.
-It is a permissionless and open-source messaging standard that enables our smart contracts on Etherlink to securely communicate with and move assets from any other supported blockchain.
+It is a permissionless and open-source messaging standard that enables our smart contracts on Core to securely communicate with and move assets from any other supported blockchain.
 For NusaPay, this is vital for the mass payroll process.
-It ensures that an employer can initiate a payment using USDC from any chain they prefer, and Hyperlane will handle the trustless transfer of these assets to our processing environment on Etherlink.
+It ensures that an employer can initiate a payment using USDC from any chain they prefer, and Hyperlane will handle the trustless transfer of these assets to our processing environment on Core.
 This eliminates the need for vulnerable, centralized bridges and provides the flexibility required for a truly global payment platform.

 ***